 Stream Monitoring: Level 1 and 2

 Learn how to monitor streams for temperature, dissolved oxygen, aquatic macroinvertebrates, water quality, and streamflow.
 Additionally, you will learn how to connect a habitat assessment.
 Streams are monitored once a month from May through September.

 Learn how to monitor for bats and then take a late-night hike in one of your favorite locations to see what bats live there.
 All information is shared with a statewide database so researchers can keep track of the bats across the state.

 Beaver Creek Reserve Bluebird Restoration Project

 The CSC monitors bluebird trails throughout EC County.
 You can create a nest box trail to monitor in your own backyard.
-The goals of the project are to increase the number of bluebirds and other cavity nesting birds in the area, heighten awareness and knowledge about bluebirds and their habitat, provide an activity that engages young people in positive outdoor experience and integrate an online data system.
+The goals of the project are to increase the number of bluebirds and other cavity-nesting birds in the area, heighten awareness and knowledge about bluebirds and their habitat, provide an activity that engages young people in positive outdoor experiences and integrate an online data system.

 Beaver Creek Reserve has 25 bluebird nest boxes throughout our trails and property.
 Beaver Creek Reserve sells Bluebird houses in the nature store gift shop, holds programs on building nest boxes and much more!